javimanotas/Fractals/README.md

 > [!TIP]
 > 3D fractals may lose significant detail at medium or low resolutions (e.g., 1080p or lower).
 To achieve sharper visuals, increase the resolution scale in the settings to more than 100%.

+---

+### Navigation and Interaction

+- Use WASD to move the camera forward/backward and to the right/left.
+- Use QE to move the camera up/down.
+- Use arrow keys to rotate the camera.